 Fla.
 Stat.
-Ann. § 39.01(2) (Definitions) defines "abuse" as "any willful act or threatened act that results in any physical, mental, or sexual injury or harm that causes or is likely to cause the child's physical, mental, or emotional health to be significantly impaired" Additionally, "harm" is defined in subsection (32) in part as the following: "'Harm' to a child's health or welfare can occur when any person: (c) Allows, encourages, or forces the sexual exploitation of a child, which includes allowing, encouraging, or forcing a child to: 1.
+Ann. § 39.01(2) (Definitions) defines "abuse" as "any willful act or threatened act that results in any physical, mental, or sexual injury or harm that causes or is likely to cause the child's physical, mental, or emotional health to be significantly impaired " Fla.
+Stat.
+Ann. § 39.01(69)(g) defines "'sexual abuse of a child' for purposes of finding a child to be dependent" to include "[t]he sexual exploitation of a child, which includes the act of a child offering to engage in or engaging in prostitution, provided that the child is not under arrest or is not being prosecuted in a delinquency or criminal proceeding for a violation of any offense in chapter 796 [Prostitution] based on such behavior; or allowing, encouraging, or forcing a child to: 1.
 Solicit for or engage in prostitution; or 2.
-Engage in a sexual performance, as defined by chapter 827 [Abuse of children]. . . ."
+Engage in a sexual performance, as defined by chapter 827 [Abuse of children]; or 3.
+Participate in the trade of human trafficking as provided in s.
+787.06(3)(g) [Human trafficking]."
+Additionally, under Fla.
+Stat.
+Ann. § 39.01(32), "'Harm' to a child's health or welfare can occur when any person: . . . (c) Allows, encourages, or forces the sexual exploitation of a child, which includes allowing, encouraging, or forcing a child to: 1.
+Solicit for or engage in prostitution; or 2.
+Engage in a sexual performance, as defined by chapter 827 [Abuse of children]..."

 Haw.
 Rev. Stat.
 Ann. § 350-1 (Definitions) defines "child abuse or neglect" as "acts or omissions of any person who, or legal entity which, is in any manner or degree related to the child, is residing with the child, or is otherwise responsible for the child's care, that have resulted in the physical or psychological health or welfare of the child, who is under the age of eighteen, to be harmed, or to be subject to any reasonably foreseeable, substantial risk of being harmed.
 The acts or omissions are indicated for the purposes of reports by circumstances that include but are not limited to . . .
-When the child has been the victim of sexual contact or conduct, including, but not limited to, sexual assault as defined in the Penal Code, molestation, sexual fondling, incest, or prostitution; obscene or pornographic photographing, filming, or depiction; or other similar forms of sexual exploitation[; or], including but not limited to acts that constitute an offense pursuant to section 712-1202(1)(b) [Promoting prostitution in the first degree]..."
+When the child has been the victim of sexual contact or conduct, including, but not limited to, sexual assault as defined in the Penal Code, molestation, sexual fondling, incest, or prostitution; obscene or pornographic photographing, filming, or depiction; or other similar forms of sexual exploitation[; or], including but not limited to acts that constitute an offense pursuant to section 712-1202(1)(b) [Promoting prostitution in the first degree]...."
 Haw.
 Rev. Stat.
-Ann. § 587A-4 (Definitions) defines "harm" as "damage or injury to a child's physical or psychological health or welfare where: (1) The child exhibits evidence of injury, including, but not limited to: (2) The child has been the victim of sexual contact or conduct, including . . . prostitution; obscene or pornographic photographing, filming, or depiction; or other similar forms of sexual exploitation, including but not limited to acts that constitute an offense pursuant to section 712-1202(1)(b) [Promoting prostitution in the first degree].
+Ann. § 587A-4 (Definitions) defines "harm" as "damage or injury to a child's physical or psychological health or welfare where: (1) The child exhibits evidence of injury, including, but not limited to: (2) The child has been the victim of sexual contact or conduct, including prostitution; obscene or pornographic photographing, filming, or depiction; or other similar forms of sexual exploitation, including but not limited to acts that constitute an offense pursuant to section 712-1202(1)(b) [Promoting prostitution in the first degree].